-Not every family can afford to purchase a separate property but for those that can, private ownership offers a secure home for the person to live in perpetuity.
-Legal arrangements can be made in your will for the person to continue living in the property.

-Some families choose to establish a Special Disability Trust, making the person a beneficiary of property such as a house or apartment where they can live indefinitely (see section on Special Disability Trusts on page 37 for more details).
+Not every family can afford to purchase a separate property but for those that can, private ownership offers a secure home for the person to live in perpetuity which can be left in your will.
+Some families establish a Special Disability Trust, making the person a beneficiary of property where they can live indefinitely.